Local community organizations are excited to announce the completion of a new mural honoring Black civic leaders from Carrboro and Chapel Hill.

 Painted by artist Kiara Sanders, the African American Trailblazers mural celebrates twelve people who helped to shape and improve our community.
 The mural is located where Carrboro and Chapel Hill meet, at 111 S. Merritt Mill Road, home to two Black-owned businesses: Walt’s Grill and Ms. Molly’s Gift Shop.

-The mural features twelve African American pioneers who were vital to Chapel Hill and Carrboro’s history.
-Honorees include: (insert photo/and list in left to right order)
+The mural features 12 African American pioneers who were vital to Chapel Hill and Carrboro’s history.
+(Photo credit: Miriam McSpadden/Fly Squirrel Films)

 - Valerie Paige Foushee, North Carolina State Senator

 - Addie Robinson, director and founder of Holmes Day Care at Hargraves Community Center